-People have owned the APC P11VNT3 SurgeArrest Surge Protector power, have observed them “tripping out” during nearby electrical storms, and have yet to lose any device plugged into them.
+We have owned the APC P11VNT3 SurgeArrest surge protector, and have seen them “tripping out” during lightning storms.
+But we have yet to lose any device plugged into them.
 In this piece, we review our time with this suppressor, and detail our experiences with it.
 Mostly good.

 APC SurgeArrest Performance Surge Protector Benefits, Pros, Features, and Advantages

 Circuit Overload Light

 Glows when devices on it draw more current than this suppressor can deliver safely.

 Glows when the SurgeArrest detects a faulty ground or reversed hot and neutral wires.

 Protection Working Lamp

 Glows when surges have damaged the surge protector’s internal workings.
 Contact APC for warranty replacement should this lamp ever come on.

 Eight Foot Power Cord on the APC SurgeArrest Surge Protector

 Reduces line noise from the external power line from reaching connected equipment via the P11VNT3.
 Vacuum cleaners and hair dryers for example, will likely not interfere with your connected TV.